Posted on Leave a comment

 HOW TO BREW

-MIX: Pour 2 litres of water into sanitised fermenter and add the contents of the Morgan’s Blue Mountain Lager and Crafted Taste 500g Gold Blend.
+MIX: Pour 2 litres of water into sanitised fermenter and add the contents of the Morgan’s Blue Mountain Lager and Crafted Taste Booster Blend.
 Use the Crafted Taste Gold Blend for a mid strength.
 Stir contents to dissolve and add cold water to bring the contents up to 23 litres.
 Use a hydrometer to record the Original Gravity.
 Pitch the California Lager Yeast when the brew is below 20˚C.

 FERMENTING Home Brew Beer Recipe: Seal the fermenter with lid and airlock.
 Ferment at a constant temperature until the specific gravity reaches 1.010 (FG) or below.
 Ideal fermentation temperature is 18-22˚C.

-DRY HOPS: 2 days out from bottling/kegging open the fermenter lid and add the Amarillo & Centennial to the fermenter.
+DRY HOPS: 2 days out from bottling/kegging open the fermenter lid and add the Amarillo & Centennial hops to the fermenter.
 Leave these in the fermenter no more than 2 days.

 BOTTLING: Gently fill clean and sanitised PET bottles to about 3cm from the top.
 Add carbonation drops at the rate of 1 per 330ml/375ml bottle and 2 per 740ml/750ml bottle.
 Sugar or dextrose may be used at the rate of 8g per litre (approximately 6g of sugar to a level metric teaspoon).
 Then secure the caps.